 (b) High-speed Impact and Recovery of the Sample

-Laser-produced plasma generates high energy particles, including ions, electrons, and neutrons, and intense radiative emission ranging from extreme ultra violet (EUV) to gamma-ray.
-This research project amis at investigating Laser Quantum Beams mentioned above, especially on its generation mechanism, energy scaling, demonstration of applications, and improvement of performances (e.g., generation efficiency, monochromaticity, highest energy, stabilization, control of emittance e.t.c.).
+Laser-produced plasma generates high energy particles, including ions, electrons, neutrons, and intense radiative emission ranging from extreme ultra violet (EUV) to gamma-ray.
+This research project aims to investigate Laser Quantum Beams mentioned above, especially on its generation mechanism, energy scaling, demonstration of applications, and improvement of performances (e.g., generation efficiency, monochromaticity, highest energy, stabilization, control of emittance, etc.).
 This research project will be collaboratively carried out by a few groups using facilities at ILE and possibly at other institutions.
 Major subjects will be

 (a) Laser-driven Particle Acceleration and Neutron Generation and Applications

 (b) Laser-driven x- or gamma-rays and Applications

 Plasma Science (Representative: Ryosuke Kodama (Professor), Contact scientists: Hiroyuki Shiraga (Professor) and Yasuhiko Sentoku (Professor))